cebeauchamp/GettingAndCleaningData_CourseProject/README.md

 ==================================================================
-Getting and Cleaning Data Course Project
+Getting and Cleaning Data Course Project Overview
 ==================================================================
 This code uses the Human Activity Recognition Using Smartphones Datasets.
 "The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.